James Hannell: Early life

 The area known as Smedmore, where the Hannell home was situated, became known as Maryville, in honour of Hannell's wife, Mary.
 The main street of Wickham is Hannell Street.

 Career

-Hannell was a Police Constable from 1833–1836.
+Hannell was a police constable from 1833 to 1836.
 He became Newcastle's first licensed auctioneer in September 1839.
-He bought a licensed Public House called the 'Ship Inn' on the corner of Hunter and Bolton Street, Newcastle.
+He bought a licensed public house called the 'Ship Inn' on the corner of Hunter and Bolton Street, Newcastle.

 Hannell's brother, John Hannell, became the licensee of the Wheat Sheaf Inn at Hexham, near Newcastle.
 He was a sportsman, and pilot of ships on the Hunter River.
 When the punt service was opened, around 1862, John was appointed to run it.
-Another of Hannell's brothers, Jesse Hannell, became Signal Master and the first lighthouse keeper at [Nobby's] Lighthouse.
+Another of Hannell's brothers, Jesse Hannell, became Signal Master and the first lighthouse keeper at Nobbys Head Lighthouse.

-In 1857, Hannell was gazetted as a Justice of the Peace and attended the Newcastle bench.
+In 1857, Hannell was gazetted as a justice of the peace and attended the Newcastle bench.
 Hannell was a churchwarden and trustee of Christ Church Cathedral.
 Hannell was involved in the incorporation of Newcastle and became its first mayor in 1859–62, serving again in 1868–69 and 1871.
-He was Mayor in 1868 when the Duke of Edinburgh visited on 5 March.
+He was mayor in 1868 when the Duke of Edinburgh visited on 5 March.
 In 1859–64, 1866–71 and 1873–76 he represented city ward in the Newcastle Council.
-Hannell became Mayor of Wickham when it became a Municipality in 1871.
+Hannell became Mayor of Wickham when it became a municipality in 1871.
 He served alongside Peter Fleming, Charles Thomas, James Harrison Hubbard, Charles Upfold, and William Henry White.

-Hannell became Newcastle's Member of the New South Wales Legislative Assembly.
+Hannell became Newcastle's member of the New South Wales Legislative Assembly.
 He represented the City Ward in 1860, and was re-elected in 1864.
 He contested and won the Northumberland vote and was returned to Parliament.

 Hannell organised concerts for the Newcastle Hospital, in which he took part as a comic singer.
 When the new hospital 'Wing' was completed it was named the 'Hannell Wing' in honour of Hannell and his son Clarence.

-Hannell was President and judge of the Newcastle Jockey Club.
-He organised the first regatta and was President of the Newcastle Regatta Committee for thirty years.
-He was President of the Newcastle Cricket Club.
+Hannell was president and judge of the Newcastle Jockey Club.
+He organised the first regatta and was president of the Newcastle Regatta Committee for thirty years.
+He was president of the Newcastle Cricket Club.
 He helped establish the Newcastle Mechanics' School of Arts.
 In 1858 was a trustee of the Newcastle National School.
-In 1867 he became a member of the Board of the Newcastle Public School.
+In 1867 he became a member of the board of the Newcastle Public School.